-Emergence regime
+Emergence regime changes

-Low

 Medium

+Q: High A: Low C: High

 Medium

-changes

 Q: Low A: NR C: NR

-Q: High A: Low C: High

-Q: Low A: NR C: NR

 IR.LIR.KVS.Cod, IR.LIR.KVS.Cod, IR.LIR.KVS.SlatPhyVS & IR.LIR.KVS.SlatPsaVS are predominantly shallow biotopes recorded from 0-10 m BCD An increase in emergence will result in an increased risk of desiccation and mortality of the macro-algae of the biotope.
-Removal of canopy-forming kelps, through desiccation, has also been shown to increase desiccation and mortality of the understory macroalgae (Hawkins & Harkin, 1985).
+Removal of canopy forming kelps, through desiccation, has also been shown to increase desiccation and mortality of the understory macro-algae (Hawkins & Harkin, 1985).
 Thomsen & McGlathery (2007) demonstrated that Codium fragile biomass declined if artificially placed at higher tidal elevations, and would therefore likely be sensitive to changes in emergence regime.
 Many of the dominant species an also occur in the lower intertidal, however, the biotope would probably be replaced by a lower shore equivalent.

 Providing that suitable substrata are present, the biotope is likely to re-establish further down the shore within a similar emergence regime to that which existed previously.

 Sensitivity assessment.
-Resistance has been assessed as 'Low' and resilience as 'Medium'.
-The sensitivity of this biotope to a change in emergence is considered to be 'Medium'.
+Resilience has been assessed as 'Low'.
+Resistance as 'Medium'.
+The sensitivity of this biotope to a change in emergence is considered as 'Medium'.